 Though his stats weren’t far more impressive after the power outage, Kaepernick’s performance helped keep his legacy in tact.
 However, it was more about how Baltimore fell flat in that second half.
 Allowing the 49ers to make the game close helps people remember Kaepernick a little more fondly even though he didn’t pull out the win, including missing on four of his final five throws down near the end zone.

-If the game remained a huge blowout, everyone would say Kaep had empty stats that didn’t matter and that a run-first quarterback can’t win Super Bowls.
-But pushing this game until the final minute changes those opinions, at least a little bit.
+If the game remained a huge blowout, everyone would say Kaep had empty stats that didn’t matter and that a run-first quarterback can’t win the big game.
+But pushing this Super Bowl until the final minute changes those opinions, at least a little bit.

 Plus, Kaepernick took over a team that struggled to reach a Super Bowl with Alex Smith at quarterback.
 Just one season before, San Francisco lost to the New York Giants in the 2011 NFC Championship.